logicalgraphs/CryptoCoin/README.md

 ## TODOs:

-* singulars and plurals, are so different, bless my soul.
-Has it ever occured to you, that the plural of half, is whole? ~ Alan Sherman

 * we need to analyze the trades vis-à-vis recommendations and find which ones are effective and which ones aren't, or combinations, or what. ...
 Bayes?